4W4I5/Semester-5-Notes/OS/OS 24 October, 2023.md

 	- depends on the activites of the other processes
 	- the way OS handles interrupts
 	- Scheduling policies of the OS

+### Difficulty of concurrency
+- Sharing of global resources
+- Difficult for the OS to manage the allocation of resources optimally
+- Difficult to locate programming errors as results are not determinsitic and reproducible